N6REJ/winkill/README.md

 # overview
 winkill lets you temporarily disable the windows key on your keyboard without rebooting your computer.

 This is useful if you're always hitting the windows key when playing games. (yes, i know not everyone does this, but some of us do)

 Click the winkill icon in the system tray to use it as a system-wide windows key disabler or toggle it on/off with the "pause"/"break" key

 To exit completely right click on the icon and choose exit.

+Be sure to start winkill before you start wow.

 # building